Statin Drugs: Pain For Nothing

 But here’s a word to the makers of statins: You’d better start coming clean and filling up those warning labels with the side-effects you refuse to acknowledge.
 You live in a world with the Internet.
 People are reading these posts.
 Sooner or later, a sharp attorney will read these posts and get the idea for a class-action lawsuit that can bury you.

-Explore posts in the same categories: Personal, Statin Drugs
+Personal, Statin Drugs